-We always start with a Discovery Programme to decode the problems your customers face and to quantify opportunities for improvement.
+We always start with Discovery – a customer experience research programme to decode the problems your customers face and to quantify opportunities for improvement.

 Discovery is centred around a targeted observational study of the customer experience, carried out at a select location or chosen number of sites (typically up to 3).